gvwilson/thirdbit/_posts/2018/2018-12-13-story-line.md

 What would it look like if a few dozen people
 (like, I dunno, some [Carpentries instructors](https://carpentries.org/instructors/)) each took a turn adding one page to an ever-growing lesson.
-They would each be able to see all the previous work---I imagine the project would have a blog feed, so contributors and interested parties would get a daily update on what had been added---but when their turn came, each person would be free to decide what needed explaining next.
+They would each be able to see all the previous work—I imagine the project would have a blog feed, so contributors and interested parties would get a daily update on what had been added—but when their turn came, each person would be free to decide what needed explaining next.